-From a financial standpoint, our sales increased 12.8% to \$622.5 million and our net income increased 5.8% to \$20.9 million, or \$1.44 per diluted share.
-However, as discussed in the "Annual Cash Incentives" section below, we did not reach our EBITDA goal.
+Our net loss declined to \$2.2 million in fiscal 2012 from \$10.0 million in fiscal 2011.
+However, even with the reduction in net loss, we did not reach our Adjusted EBITDA goal, as discussed in the "Annual Cash Incentives" section below.
 We have a compensation program that is designed to link the interests of management and stockholders, such that the achievement of challenging goals results in rewards for our executive officers.
-Accordingly, in years such as 2010, when the goals are not achieved, no cash incentives are paid to our named executive officers.
+Accordingly, in years such as 2012, when the goals are not achieved, no cash incentives are paid to our named executive officers.